Greece packing list? We´ve got you covered.

 - 1 x Pair of flip flops for meandering around your hotel

-If you want to also pack a pair of more evening-appropriate shoes then, by all means, go ahead, but I would suggest avoiding stiletto heels as travelling in Greece often means cobbled streets or uneven pavements.
+If you want to also pack a pair of more evening-appropriate shoes then, by all means, go ahead.You may want to avoid stiletto heels as Greek cities have a lot of cobbled streets and uneven pavements.

 Clothing Items to Pack

 Whether you are travelling to Greek cities such as Thessaloniki or Athens, or you are going island hopping in the Saronic, the following clothing suggestions should be suitable for your Greece packing list during the Spring, Summer, and early Autumn months.

 - 2-3 pairs of casual shorts (perhaps one pair that is more formal and can be worn during the evenings)